Bill-Merickel/spotify-unwrapped/README.md

 This is a web app built using Node.js and React with the Spotify API that allows the user to view various data about their spotify account, such as number of followers, top tracks, and playlists.
 The web app also allows the user to sort tracks in their playlist sorted by different metrics, such as danceability and tempo.
 To visit the app, click on [this link](https://spotify-unwrapped.onrender.com).

+**NOTE:** Due to Spotify API changes, the app is currently limited to 25 users that must be added into the Spotify Developer Portal.
+If you are interested in trying the app, email me your name and email address linked to your Spotify account.

 <img width="1486" alt="Screenshot 2023-07-11 at 11 52 35 AM" src="https://github.com/Bill-Merickel/spotify-unwrapped/assets/20192754/a77b9c08-c77c-4111-a6aa-b05611962032">
 <img width="1478" alt="Screenshot 2023-07-11 at 11 53 04 AM" src="https://github.com/Bill-Merickel/spotify-unwrapped/assets/20192754/25168ffb-5b1e-4192-9fa2-a7a825595128">